hande-qmc/hande/documentation/manual/input/calcs/canonical_energy.rst

     Required.

-    Number of determinants within the canonical ensemble to generate each Monte Carlo cycle.
+    Number of determinants within the canonical ensemble we attempt to generate each Monte Carlo cycle.
 ``beta``
     type:  float.